-We believe that the use of margin generally adds risk to a portfolio that you should not assume unless you are prepared to Form CRS Supplemental and Important Investor Information - Revised 02.08.2023 Page 28 of 30 experience significant losses.
+We believe that the use of margin generally adds risk to a portfolio that you should not assume unless you are prepared to experience significant losses.
 Losses in the value of an asset purchased on margin will be magnified because of the use of borrowed money- you can lose more funds than you deposit in the margin account.
 In addition, you generally will not benefit from using margin unless the performance of your account exceeds interest expenses on the margin loan.
 You should also understand that the use of margin can negatively impact your ability to rebalance your account.
-You should carefully consider whether the additional risks are appropriate prior to using margin due to the increased potential for significantly greater losses associated with using margin.
+You should carefully consider Form CRS Supplemental and Important Investor Information - Revised 03.28.2024 whether the additional risks are appropriate prior to using margin due to the increased potential for significantly greater losses associated with using margin.
 You assume full responsibility for the use of margin in your account.